TheSongOfEnderion/josee/Chapters/Chapter 3 - Problem with a Teritory (1).md

 Josee turned to her and nodded.

+From the village square, Josee saw the gallows near the port where a body remained hanged.
+His head was covered a sack, and dried blood seeped through his neck.
+From a few moments, his body would twitch as if it was still alive.
+Near it, she saw a young villager throw dirt at his dead body.

+Josee turned her eyes straight forth.
 Walking beside her, Schulga simply observed Josee's actions.
 His right hand was placed on the sword at his hip.

+"...
+Schulga", Josee asked, holding her parasol quite tenderly.

+"...
+What's the villager's reaction to the old steward's hanging?"

+"Lukewarm", Schulga replied, his eyes observing Josee's tiny movements, "I heard from the servants that the villagers half-expected Renon was into some shady things.
+Even the lord does everything to stay frugal but he remains opulent even in these dark times"

+"...
+Good", Josee yawned, "My Father is a good man, but not the brightest.
+It's a sad thing the stewad wasn't killed much earlier"

+"I, I see", Schulga flinched at Josee's casual cruel remark.

+He looked at the rotting corpse of the former steward and couldn't help but frown.

+'Milady Josephine really did this?
+It's unbelievable'

 Finally arriving near the port, Josee stopped and ruminated.
 It was a port made of stones cut into pieces and glued together using mortar.
 On the dock, where many boats were being repaired or built at the moment, Josee saw a lot of men walking around, bringing wood, nails, and hammering.